Codecademy/docs/content/general/concepts/what-is-subroutine/what-is-subroutine.md

 ---
 Title: 'What is Subroutine?'
-Description: 'A subroutine is a set of computer instructions written to perform a specific tasks.
-It is also known as a function or a procedure.
-A subroutine packages code for an operation or a set of operations, which makes code more reusable and readable.
-Every programming languages has their own way of defining and calling a subroutine or function.'
+Description: 'A subroutine is a set of computer instructions written to perform specific tasks.'
 Subjects:
   - 'Computer Science'
 Tags: